aangelopoulos/conformal-prediction/README.md

     <li>...and more!</li>
 </ul>
 <p>
-    You will need 1.5GB of space on your computer in order to download the cached model outputs and dataset subsamples.
-If you want to see how we generated these, see the files in <code>generation-scripts</code>.
+    To run these notebooks, you just need to have the correct dependencies installed and press run!
+They will automatically download all required data and model outputs.
+You will need 1.5GB of space on your computer in order for the notebook to store these artifacts.
+If you want to see how we generated the precomputed model outputs and data subsamples, see the files in <code>generation-scripts</code>.
 There is one for each dataset.
-To download the Python dependencies, run `conda env create -f environment.yml` and activate the `conformal` environment within your notebook.
+To create a <code>conda</code> environment with the correct dependencies, run <code>conda env create -f environment.yml</code>.
+If you still get a dependency error, make sure to activate the <code>conformal</code> environment within the Jupyter notebook.
 </p>

 <h3 align="center" style="margin-bottom:0px; border-bottom:0px; padding-bottom:0px">Citation</h3>